- Individual Privacy Act, 2018 (2075) (“Privacy Act”)

 - if the concerned person has published the information himself or herself.

-Currently, there are no restrictions on the geographic transfer of data.
-However, if the Information Technology Bill, 2019 (2075) (which is currently tabled in the parliament of Nepal), if implemented in its current form, then the prescribed data held by governmental, public, financial, and health-related authorities would be prohibited for export outside Nepal.
+Furthermore, the Information Technology Bill, 2019 (2075) (which is currently tabled in the parliament of Nepal), if implemented in its current form, then the prescribed data held by governmental, public, financial, and health-related authorities would be prohibited for export outside Nepal.
 Also, Bill to amend Record Protection Act 1989 (2046) would further prohibit to export records of national importance outside Nepal.

 The collected data should only be used for the purpose for which such data have been collected.
 Further, the Privacy Act obligates the public body which has the collected information, to make appropriate arrangements for the protection of collected information.